This section outlines a number of activities and tools necessary to manage and improve suppliers’ performance.

 Any bidder which has been found to have breached, or has admitted breaching, these Regulations must be excluded from the procurement process for a period of three years.
 This is unless it can demonstrate to you that it has taken appropriate remedial steps.
 The Scottish Government regards blacklisting or the compiling of a blacklist as totally unacceptable.
 Blacklisting refers to the practice of systematically denying individuals employment, who would otherwise be able to be employed, on the basis of information, accurate or not, held in some type of database.

-MI is used to monitor the supplier or contract performance.
+MI is used to monitor the supplier's or contract's performance.
 It ensures management have the information necessary to make effective strategic and operational decisions.

 It is important that your MI requirements are clearly defined and communicated to the supplier.
+The reporting arrangements can be included in your specification and/ or in the terms and conditions of the contract.
 Reporting arrangements must be fair and proportionate and not duplicate information already provided.

-Your MI approach to should minimise demands on suppliers for information about goods/service delivery.
+Your MI approach should minimise demands on suppliers for information about goods/ service delivery.
 The frequency and level of reporting should be informed by a risk assessment.
-Reporting may increase in certain circumstances, for example if a complaint is made about service/delivery.
+Reporting may increase in certain circumstances, for example, if a complaint is made about service/ delivery.

 Further examples can be found in the Management Information document.

-Where there are material concerns regarding a supplier’s compliance with any sustainability commitments or the contractual obligations it has made, an organisation could consider whether to undertake general sustainability audit of the contract.
+Where there are material concerns regarding a supplier’s compliance with any sustainable procurement commitments or the contractual obligations it has made, an Organisation could consider whether to undertake general sustainability audit of the contract.

 Contract management arrangements should identify what happens when the contract is not being delivered as agreed or, the agreed quality standards are not being met.